SSWConsulting/SSW.Rules.Content/rules/oxford-comma/rule.md

 :::

 ::: greybox
-good example text
+The ice cream comes in an assortment of flavours including banana and strawberry, strawberry and mango, and blueberry.
 :::
 ::: good
-Figure: Good example - and why
+Figure: Good example - without the Oxford comma, it's not clear whether the flavour is strawberry and mango or mango and blueberry
 :::